grafana/k6-docs/README.md

 The following docs cover the different stages of the writing workflow:

 - [Build locally](./contributors-guide#build-locally).
 For any large changes, being able to view how the site looks live hugely improves writer comfort and doc quality.
 To build locally, you'll need node and a node version manager.
-- [Contributing reference](./contributors-guide/gatsby-reference.md).
+- [Contributor's reference](./contributors-guide/gatsby-reference.md).
 The syntax and structure of the page paths, custom style components, program redirects, and so on.
 - [Troubleshooting](./contributors-guide/troubleshooting.md).
 Unfortunately, things can go wrong, and Gatsby can be tough on errors.
 Fortunately, the inscrutable Gatsby errors usually share the same few fixes.
 - [Preview and deploy](./contributors-guide#deploy).
 Each PR has a preview.
 The main branch has two previews, staging (which deploys on merges) and prod (which deploys with version upgrades).